Stolen Hands, Stolen Lands: From 1619 to a Just Future

 Left, Center: Rev. Melville Miller.
 Right: Rev. Ken Alston.

-Rev. Ken Alston’s soulful rendition of Wade In the Water echoed through the nave and through our bodies before Rev. Michael Livingstone welcomed the congregation, followed by Rev. Fred Davie of Union Theological Seminary leading us in the opening prayer.
+Rev. Ken Alston’s soulful rendition of Wade In the Water echoed through the nave and through our bodies before Rev. Michael Livingston welcomed the congregation, followed by Rev. Fred Davie of Union Theological Seminary leading us in the opening prayer.
 Next, our own Dr. Mindy Fullilove framed the event and introduced the origins of the 400 Years of Inequality project.

 Left to Right: Musicians Joey Guidre, Chioneso Bakr, Hasan Bakr, and Victor See Yuen; Dr. Aliou Niang; Dr. Mindy Fullilove.